Nile-Weadick/Tech-Parts-Total/README.md

 # Tech-Parts-Total
-Program that will ask the user for number of parts being purchased and calculate the total
+Program that will ask the user for number of parts being purchased then display number of parts chosen and calculate the total